How to send stuff to JPR

 with Scrivener as a text pre-processor, Nisus Writer Pro as a word processor, and BBedit as a magic HTML editor.

 Fonts?
-This is Gentium, but at home we like Linux Libertine: it’s free, unobtrusive, Open Source, and it works.
+At home we like Linux Libertine: it’s free, unobtrusive, Open Source, and it works.